solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 If the payer has sufficient balance then we continue loading other accounts.
 If `PayApplicationFees` is missing then application fees is 0.
 If payer has insufficient balance transaction fails with error `Insufficient Balance`.
+We also check here if read lock for an account is taken for which read lock is disabled, if this is the case then the transaction fails with error `ReadLockDisabled`.

 #### Changes in invoke context